 SA Committee

-The South Australian Program was established in July 2000 with generous support from the South Australian Government.
-It places considerable emphasis on soil and plant research because of the strengths in these areas on the Waite and Roseworthy Campuses which house the Faculty of Agricultural and Natural Resource Sciences of the University of Adelaide, the CSIRO Land & Water and the South Australian Research and Development Institute (SARDI).
+The South Australian Program was established in July 2000 with generous support from the South Australian Government and the Commonwealth Government.
+It places considerable emphasis on soil and plant science, crop pathology and food systems because of the strengths in these areas on the Waite and Roseworthy Campuses which house the School of Agriculture, Food and Wine and the Adelaide campus which houses the Centre for Global Food and Resources of the University of Adelaide.
+This is also supported by the CSIRO Land & Water and Agriculture & Food Business Units and the South Australian Research and Development Institute (SARDI) at the Waite and the engineering and land management program at the University of South Australia and Ground Water School of the Flinders University.

 South Australian research expertise is also strong in animal genetics and nutrition and aquaculture, and these are well suited for participation in Crawford Fund activities.
 South Australian researchers participating in The Crawford Fund to train agricultural scientists from developing countries through individual scientist visits, workshops and training classes (held both in South Australia and overseas) will benefit from the increased opportunities for developing scientific and economic links with many countries in our region.
-A brochure summarising our activities is available here.
+A brochure summarising our state activities is available here.
+Full details of the Crawford Fund SA Strategic Statement of Intent for 2023/24 is available here.

 As part of our efforts to support and encourage the next generation in study, careers and volunteering in international agricultural research, the Crawford Fund proudly supports our Student Awards.
 These awards have been developed specifically to enable university students to gain valuable experience and expertise by bringing an international component to their studies and research.

-In South Australia, applications are open to 4th-year undergraduate, honours and postgraduate students interested in gaining international agricultural research experience in developing countries, with a maximum of $5,000 awarded.
+In South Australia, applications are invited from 4th year undergraduate students with a maximum value of $4,000 awarded; applications are invited from honours and postgraduate students interested in gaining international agricultural research experience in developing countries, with a maximum of $5,000 awarded.
 We strongly recommend you read this general background information before you start your online application.
 The short online application form will require you to attach a brief CV, the signatures of, or a supporting note from, the authorised officers approving your application, and details of at least one referee.

 PLEASE NOTE THAT APPROVED AWARDEES’ TRAVEL WILL NEED TO COMPLY WITH DFAT TRAVEL ADVICE FOR SAFETY AND HEALTH PURPOSES.